debops/debops/docs/ansible/roles/sssd/defaults-detailed.rst

   ``value``
     Required.
 The value of a given configuration option.
-It can be either a string, or a YAML list (elements will be joined with spaces).
+It can be either a string, a boolean, a number, or a YAML list (elements will be joined with commas).

   ``raw``
     Optional.
 String or YAML text block which will be included in the